Natpu: Cast

+Production

+The film was an adaptation of an weekly series which Vairamuthu wrote for Kumudam magazine.
+The film was launched at Prasad Studios.
+K. Balachander clapped the first shot.

 Soundtrack

 Soundtrack was composed by Ilaiyaraaja and lyrics were written by Vairamuthu.

 Accolades

 At the 7th Cinema Express Awards, Senthil won the award for Best Comedy Actor, and Radha Ravi received a "special award".